Flight level: Transition altitude

-While use of a standardised pressure setting facilitates separation of aircraft from each other, it does not provide the aircraft's actual height above ground.
-At low altitudes, the altimeter is commonly set to show the altitude above sea level, which can be directly compared to the known elevation of the terrain.
-The pressure setting to achieve this varies with weather conditions.
-It is called QNH ("barometric pressure adjusted to sea level"), or "altimeter setting", and the current local value is available from various sources, including air traffic control and the local METAR-issuing station.
+While use of a standardised pressure setting facilitates separation of aircraft from each other, it does not provide the aircraft's actual altitude above sea level.
+Below the Transition level (which varies worldwide), the altimeter is set to the local altimeter setting, which can be directly compared to the known elevation of the terrain.
+The pressure setting to achieve this varies with local atmospheric pressure.
+It is called QNH ("barometric pressure adjusted to sea level"), or "altimeter setting", the current local value is available from various sources, including air traffic control and the local airport weather frequency or a METAR-issuing station.

-The transition altitude (TA) is the altitude above sea level at which aircraft change from the use of local barometer derived altitudes to the use of flight levels.
+The transition altitude (TA) is the altitude above sea level at which aircraft change from the use of local pressure to the use of standard pressure.
 When operating at or below the TA, aircraft altimeters are usually set to show the altitude above sea level.
-Above the TA, the aircraft altimeter pressure setting is normally adjusted to the standard pressure setting of 1013.25 hectopascals (which is equivalent to millibars) or 29.92 inches of mercury and aircraft altitude will be expressed as a flight level.
+Above the TA, the aircraft altimeter pressure setting is changed to the standard pressure setting of 1013 hectopascals (equivalent to millibars) or 29.92 inches of mercury, with the aircraft altitude will be stated as a flight level instead of altitude.

 In the United States and Canada, the transition altitude is 18000 ft.
 In Europe, the transition altitude varies and can be as low as 3000 ft.
 There are discussions to standardize the transition altitude within the Eurocontrol area.
 In the United Kingdom, different airports have different transition altitudes, between 3000 and 6000 feet.

 On 25 November 2004 the Civil Aviation Authority of New Zealand raised New Zealand's transition altitude from 11000 to 13,000 ft and changed the transition level from FL130 to FL150.

 The transition level (TL) is the lowest flight level above the transition altitude.
 The table below shows the transition level according to transition altitude and QNH.
 When descending below the transition level, the pilot starts to refer to altitude of the aircraft by setting the altimeter to the QNH for the region or airfield.

 The transition layer is the airspace between the transition altitude and the transition level.

 According to these definitions the transition layer is 0–500 ft thick.
 Aircraft are not normally assigned to fly at the "'transition level'" as this would provide inadequate separation from traffic flying on QNH at the transition altitude.
 Instead, the lowest usable "'flight level'" is the transition level plus 500 ft.

 However, in some countries, such as Norway for example, the transition level is determined by adding a buffer of minimum 1000 ft (depending on QNH) to the transition altitude.
 Therefore, aircraft may be flying at both transition level and transition altitude, and still be vertically separated by at least 1000 ft.
 In those areas the transition layer will be 1000–1500 ft thick, depending on QNH.